RobTillaart/Arduino/libraries/DHTlib/readme.txt

 The others are quite similar and provide one decimal digit (e.g. 20.2) The hardware pins of the sensors and handshake are identical so ideal to combine in one lib.

-The library is confirmed to work on:
+The library (0.1.13 version) is confirmed to work on:

 UNO (tested myself)
 2009 (tested myself)